 We took a closer look at the different types of RNA and their functions.
 Let’s return and continue the process of utilizing these different types of RNA.

-Just like transcription, translation can also be divided into three phases: initiation, elongation, and termination.
+Like transcription, translation can also be divided into three phases: initiation, elongation, and termination.

 Initiation occurs in two steps: